wavemaker/docs/website/blog/2023-08-14-aa-compliance-accessibility.md

 **User Testing and Feedback**: Real-world testing by users with disabilities is a crucial aspect of our accessibility evaluation process.
 We seek feedback from diverse user groups to gain valuable insights and address any usability challenges.

-**Continuous Monitoring**: We continuously monitor our Wavemaker’s accessibility to ensure that any new updates or content additions maintain the same high level of accessibility compliance.
+**Continuous Monitoring**: We continuously monitor our WaveMaker’s accessibility to ensure that any new updates or content additions maintain the same high level of accessibility compliance.

-By combining these testing methods and tools, we can confidently offer a Wavemaker with widgets that are accessible, inclusive, and easy to use for all users, regardless of their abilities or assistive technologies.
+By combining these testing methods and tools, we offer excellent platform to build rich web applications that are accessible, inclusive, and easy to use for all users, regardless of their abilities or assistive technologies.
 Our commitment to accessibility remains an ongoing journey, and we are dedicated to providing an inclusive experience for every visitor to our website built through our platform.